Spanish moss

 Spanish moss (Tillandsia usneoides) is an epiphytic flowering plant that often grows upon large trees in tropical and subtropical climates.
-It is native to much of Mexico, Bermuda, the Bahamas, Central America, South America, the Southern United States, and West Indies.
+It is native to much of Mexico, Bermuda, the Bahamas, Central America, South America (as far south as northern Patagonia), the Southern United States, and West Indies.
 It has been naturalized in Queensland (Australia).
-It is known as "grandpa's beard" in French Polynesia.
+It is colloquially known as "old man's beard" in several places, and known as "grandpa's beard" in French Polynesia.
+It has the widest distribution of any bromeliad.

-Most known in the United States, it commonly is found on the southern live oak (Quercus virginiana) and bald cypress (Taxodium distichum) in the lowlands, swamps, and marshes of the mid-Atlantic and southeastern states, from the coast of southeastern Virginia to Florida and west to southern Arkansas and Texas.

-The specific name of the plant, usneoides, means "resembling Usnea", a lichen.
-While it superficially resembles its namesake, it is neither a lichen such as Usnea nor a moss, and it is not native to Spain.
+Most known in the United States, it commonly is found on the southern live oak (Quercus virginiana) and bald cypress (Taxodium distichum) in the lowlands, swamps, and marshes of the mid-Atlantic and Southeastern states, from the coast of southeastern Virginia to Florida and west to southern Arkansas and Texas.
+While it superficially resembles its namesake, the lichen Usnea, it is neither a lichen nor a moss (instead being a member of the bromeliad family, Bromeliaceae), and it is not native to Spain.

-It is a flowering plant (angiosperm) in the family Bromeliaceae (the bromeliads) that grows hanging from tree branches in full sun through partial shade.
-Formerly, it was placed in the genera Anoplophytum, Caraguata, and Renealmia.
-The northern limit of its natural range is Northampton County, Virginia, with colonial-era reports of it in southern Maryland, where no populations are now known to exist.
-Its primary range is in the southeastern United States (including Puerto Rico and the U.S. Virgin Islands) through Argentina, where the climate is warm enough and a relatively high average humidity occurs.

-It has been introduced to locations around the world with similar conditions, including Hawaii and Australia.